kofemann/pnfs-community/README.md

 >NOTE: when tls is used, it should be enabled on MDS and all DSes.

-In addition to `hostcert.pem`, `hostkey.pem` and `ca-chain.pem` files are required for hosr certificate, key and trusted CA chains.
+In addition to `hostcert.pem`, `hostkey.pem` and `ca-chain.pem` files required for host certificate, key and trusted CA chains.

 ## License